 Initial Design Testing & Analysis

-• Participants expected a linear and direct path of travel between the three main rooms of interest: lobby, waiting room, and courtroom.
+• Participants preferred a clear, linear path between the lobby, waiting area, and courtroom.

 Wireframe Photo #1